Luanda: 21st century

 In 2001 the provisional Angolan governments cleared the Boavista slum in Luanda Bay so that a luxury housing redevelopment was possible.
-Luanda has since become one of the world's most expensive cities.
+By the early 2020s Luanda rose to become one of the world's most expensive cities for ex pats to reside.

 Following the Luanda Agreement in 2002, with the end of the Angolan Civil War and high economic growth rates fuelled by the wealth provided by the increasing oil and diamond production, major reconstruction started.
 Luanda has been of major concern because its population had multiplied and had far outgrown the capacity of the city, especially because much of its infrastructure including water, electricity, and roads had become obsolete and degraded.

 Luanda has been undergoing major road reconstruction in the 21st century, and new highways are planned to improve connections to Cacuaco, Viana, Samba, and the new airport.
 Major social housing is also being constructed to house those who reside in slums, which dominate the landscape of Luanda.
 A large Chinese firm has been given a contract to construct the majority of replacement housing in Luanda.
 The Angolan minister of health recently stated poverty in Angola will be overcome by an increase in jobs and the housing of every citizen.